Support the fact-based journalism you rely on with a donation to Marketplace today. Give Now!

 Important definitions

 • Cause and effect: the relationship between an action or event and the outcome that is produced as a result.
 Causal statements can help us understand why things happen or devise ways to make something better.
 But the world is complex, and sometimes it’s difficult to definitively point to one action or event as the sole cause of a specific outcome.
-So, remember the adage that’s dear to all economists: Correlation is not causation!
+So, remember the adage economists hold dear: Correlation is not causation!

-• External effect: the impact of a person or group’s action in the form of a benefit or cost to another person or group.
-An external effect isn’t usually accounted for by the person when deciding to take an action.
+• External effect: the impact of a person or group’s action, in the form of a benefit or cost to another person or group.
+An external effect isn’t usually accounted for when someone makes a decision.

 David Brancaccio’s thoughts on Chapter 1